Everybody Is A Poem: Jan Brierton On Unfiltered Words That Resonate - The Gloss Magazine

-Fashion stylist Jan Brierton’s first poem “What Day Is It? who gives a f*ck.” went viral in January 2021.
-A collection of poems published by New Island followed, and now Brierton will launch a podcast.
-She tells THE GLOSS about the motivation behind her poetry and podcast, and the wonder of sharing words that resonate …
+Fashion stylist Jan Brierton’s first poem “What Day Is It? who gives a f*ck.” went viral in 2021.
+A collection of poems and podcast followed.
+She tells THE GLOSS about the motivation behind both and the wonder of sharing words that resonate …

 I thought for the most part, poetry was abstract expressions, using long words and phrases that I didn’t understand, to express emotions that I didn’t always connect with.
 I’d much rather the lyrics of Bowie, P.I.L, Morrisey, Depeche Mode or Public Enemy, and I suppose I didn’t realise at the time that all the songs and the music that was so important to my life was, in fact, a poetry of sorts.